Losartan/hydrochlorothiazide (By mouth)

 HyzaarThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to losartan or hydrochlorothiazide, or if you are not able to form urine (anuria).
+Do not use it if you had an allergic reaction to losartan or hydrochlorothiazide, if you are pregnant, or if you are not able to form urine (anuria).